MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/web-extensions-policies.md

     1. Close all open browser windows.

-    1. Launch the browser you use in your desktop flows.
+    1. Launch the browser you use in your desktop flow.

     1. Launch the Windows Task Manager.